 - Cancer types (Northern Ireland Cancer Network website)

-The biggest risk factor for developing cancer is age, with the majority of cancers more common in older than younger people in Northern Ireland.
+The biggest risk factor for developing cancer is age, with the majority of cancers more common in older people in Northern Ireland.
 There are many other risk factors for developing cancer, including:

 - poor diet

 - lack of exercise